ABOUT DIABETES WILL'S WAY

 My name is Joel Godett and I'm the organizer of The Type 1 Takedown.

-I'm a sports broadcaster, working as the voice of Ball State University athletics and for CBS Sports Network.
+I'm a sports broadcaster, working for ESPN and other outlets including the CrossFit Games.
 At 32-years-old I was diagnosed as a type 1 diabetic,

 For the longest time I thought I was encroaching on type 2 diabetes.
 My doctor even called me a unicorn.
 I workout every day, weigh 140 lbs and really watch what I eat.
 My blood work never made much sense, but it was also never too extreme.

 Then, weird things started happening.
 They were things that made me nervous.
-I went in to have more work done and my blood sugar came back nearly 400 and my a1c almost 10 (for perspective they're currently in the 90's and at 5.5).
+I went in to have more work done and my blood sugar came back nearly 400 and my a1c almost 10.
 Something was very wrong.